These are some of the most frequently asked questions about the plans for Kennedy Point Marina.

 The Marina will be home to 180 boats (of varying sizes) with the option for visitors to rent smaller, temporary berths.

-Construction of Kennedy Point Marina is set to commence in early 2021, with construction expected to take 24 months.
+Construction of Kennedy Point Marina is set to commence in early 2021, with construction expected to be completed by the end of 2022.

 FAQ Quick Links